-

 Is authorisation or a licence required and if so how long does it take on average to obtain such permission?
 What are the key criteria for authorisation?

-Τhe conduct of insurance and/or reinsurance activities in Greece is subject to prior authorisation granted by the BoG.
-The Insurance Regulation Act does not provide for a specific timeline within which the BoG should examine the request for establishment and grant authorization.
-In practice, the process may take three to six months depending on the circumstances of the case.
-The key criteria for an insurance or reinsurance undertaking to obtain a license are to have the center of their central administration and their constitutional seat in Greece, to be established in a specific legal form (i.e. société anonyme, inter-insurance partnership or European company) and the object of their activities to be the provision of insurance or reinsurance activities or strictly related tasks.
-Also, they must provide satisfactory evidence for meeting the regulatory requirements for minimum statutory capital, governance structure, officers’ qualifications and compliance with the applicable regulatory framework in general.
+The conduct of insurance and/or reinsurance activities in Greece is subject to prior authorisation by the BoG.
+The Insurance Regulation Act provides that the BoG must examine an authorisation request and either grant the authorisation or reject the application within six (6) months from the submission of a complete application.
+In the event of rejection, or failure to respond within this timeline, the applicant is entitled to file an application for annulment before the Council of State..
+The key criteria for an insurance or reinsurance undertaking to obtain a license are that it has the centre of its central administration and its registered seat in Greece, is established in a specific legal form (i.e. société anonyme, inter-insurance partnership or European company) and has as its corporate object the provision of insurance or reinsurance activities or strictly related tasks.
+The applicant must also provide satisfactory evidence of compliance with the regulatory requirements relating to minimum statutory capital, governance structure, officers’ qualifications and the applicable regulatory framework generally.

 EU/EEA insurers and reinsurers may conduct insurance activities in Greece under the freedom to provide services (FOS) or the freedom of establishment (FOE) subject to notifying the BoG prior to the beginning of their operations and complying with the general good requirements applicable in Greece.
 Non EU/EEA insurance and reinsurance undertakings may operate in Greece through establishing a branch and prior license by the BoG.
 Non EU/EEA reinsurance undertakings may provide reinsurance in Greece without establishment and local authorization under the principle of equivalence.